nvdb-vegdata/nvdbtransportportal/konsept2_datakatalog.md

 Futher, the feature is attached to the road network in a point or along it (i.e. a line).
-There are various rules for how instances of this feature type may or may not overlap, if the feature type is supposed to be global (i.e. covering the whole road network, such as speed limits), and
+There are various rules for how instances of this feature type may or may not overlap, if the feature type is supposed to be global (i.e. covering the whole road network, such as speed limits), and so on.

 Finally, the feature type may have
 `1:many` relationship to other feature types (which we call _forelder - barn_, i.e. parent - child relations), or there may be a `many:1` relation to a particular instance of some other feature type _(barn - forelder_, i.e. sibling-parent relation).  `Many:many` relationship are theoretical possible, but not used so far.